-- 360. Independent Study.
+BIO 360.
+Independent Study.
 Students, in consultation with a faculty advisor, individually design and plan a course of study or research not offered in the curriculum.
 Course work includes a reflective component, evaluation, and completion of an agreed-upon product.
-Sponsorship by a faculty member in the program/department, a course prospectus, and permission of the chair is required.
+Sponsorship by a faculty member in the program/department, a course prospectus, and permission of the chair are required.
 Students may register for no more than one independent study per semester.
-Staff. - 362.
-Animal Behavior.
-In this course students investigate a wide range of theories and experiments on why animals behave as they do, while developing the confidence and skills needed to create original research.
-The course examines how genetics, development, physiology, ecology, and evolution all shape behaviors, ranging from foraging and escape strategies to reproductive and social interactions.
-The course emphasizes the process of science by evaluating methods, examining old and new research, and developing and testing students' own ideas.
-Prerequisite(s): Biology 201 and 270.
-Enrollment limited to 24.
-Not open to students who have received credit for Biology 162.
-S. O'Steen. - 365.
+Normally offered every semester.
+Staff.

+BIO 365.
 Special Topics.
-Offered at irregular intervals by a faculty member in an area of contemporary interest. - 365D.
-Seminar in Invertebrate Evolution.
-An investigation of current theories about the origins of multicellular life and deep metazonan phylogeny.
-The course provides an introduction to the processes and perils of phylogeny reconstruction, utilizing current literature with an emphasis on comparisons of molecular, morphological, and developmental evidence.
-Prerequisite(s): Biology 201 and 211.
-Written permission of the instructor is required.
-Staff. - 368.
+Offered at irregular intervals by a faculty member in an area of contemporary interest.

+BIO 368.
 Seminar on the Evolution of Sex.
-For over 150 years, scientists have asked why the vast majority of living organisms reproduce sexually, when asexual reproduction (reproducing without mating) offers a much more efficient means of producing offspring.
+For more than 150 years, scientists have asked why the vast majority of living organisms reproduce sexually, when asexual reproduction (reproducing without mating) offers a much more efficient means of producing offspring.
 There is still little agreement among scientists as to why sex persists and why most organisms do it.
 In this course, students examine the many hypotheses put forward to explain sex.
 They study the enormous variety of reproductive modes exhibited by living creatures and investigate their ecological, evolutionary, and genetic consequences.
-Prerequisite(s) or Corequisite(s): Biology 270.
+Prerequisite(s): Biology 201.
 Recommended background: some background in evolution and/or genetics.
 Enrollment limited to 15.
 Written permission of the instructor is required.
+Offered with varying frequency.
+Staff.

-Staff. - 380.
+BIO 380.
 Plant Physiology.
 A study of organismal and cellular functions important in the life of green plants.
 Topics include mineral nutrition, water relations, metabolism, and regulatory processes.
 Prerequisite(s): Biology s42.
+Enrollment limited to 20.
+Offered with varying frequency.
+R. Thomas.

-R. Thomas. - 457, 458.
+BIO 457, 458.
 Senior Thesis.
 Permission of the department and the thesis advisor are required.
 Students register for Biology 457 in the fall semester and for Biology 458 in the winter semester.
 Majors writing an honors thesis register for both Biology 457 and 458.
-Written permission of the department chair is required.
-Staff. - 460.
+Written permission of the instructor is required.
+Normally offered every year.
+Staff.

+BIO 460.
 Junior-Senior Seminar.
 Reading original biological literature is an essential skill for biology majors.
-Focusing on the topics addressed. by invited speakers for the semester's biology seminar program, students review articles, write analyses, and contribute oral presentations in a small group format.
+Focusing on the topics addressed by invited speakers for the semester's biology seminar program, students review articles, write analyses, and contribute oral presentations in a small group format.
 Students attend afternoon and/or evening seminars and discuss the content, context, and presentation of original investigations.
 This course is required of all biology majors beginning with the class of 2004 and may replace the extracurricular seminar requirement for all other majors.
 Prerequisite(s): Biology 201, 270, and s42.
 One of these courses may be taken concurrently, only by permission of the instructor.
 Enrollment limited to 40.
+Normally offered every semester.
 Staff.